Medical and dental students can apply for an NHS bursary in the later years of their course.

 General information about applying for and managing your NHS bursary can be found in the NHS Bursary Students section of this website.

 Intercalating years at bachelors or masters (but not PhD) level can count towards the qualifying year of study for NHS Bursary funding.

-If you're intercalating in your fifth year of study you can apply for NHS bursary support for your intercalation year and any subsequent course years.
+If you're intercalating in your fifth year of study you can apply for NHS bursary support for your intercalation year and any later standard course years.

 NHS hardship grant for medical and dental students

 A hardship grant is available for medical and dental students.
 You may be able to claim between £100 and £3,000, depending on your current financial circumstances.